zeptofs/api-documentation/source/index.html.md

     1. Given the Payment Request is **not** within the terms of the Agreement, then it will not be created; **or**
     1. There is no Agreement in place, then it will not be created.
 1. **Your customer sends funds to you as a [Receivable Contact](/#add-a-receivable-contact):**
-    1. A *receivable* Payment Request will be automatically created and approved to identify the movement of funds from your customer to your chosen Split float account.
+    1. A *receivable* Payment Request will be automatically created and approved to identify the movement of funds from your customer to your chosen Zepto float account.

 ##Lifecycle